CQTS/introduction-to-cubical/lectures/1--Type-Theory/1-5--Propositions-as-Types.lagda.md

   → (r : (n : ℕ) → C n → C (suc n))
   → ((n : ℕ) → C n)
 -- Exercise:
-ℕ-ind z r n = ?
+ℕ-ind z r n = {!!}
 ```

 We don't often need to use ``Bool-ind``, ``⊎-ind`` or ``ℕ-ind``; we
-can instead use the pattern-matching features of Agda directly.
+can instead use the pattern matching features of Agda directly.

 ## Quantifiers